-- 6. Keep the kitchen ventilated while the appliance is heating. - Use the 1 touch button to switch off the appliance once the specified time has elapsed. - 8.
-Wait for the cooking compartment to cool down. - 9.
+- 6. Keep the kitchen ventilated while the appliance is heating up. - 7.
+Use the 1 touch button to switch off the appliance after the indicated cooking time. - 8.
+Wait until the cooking compartment has cooled down. - 9.
 Clean the smooth surfaces with soapy water and a dish cloth.